haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/varnish/use-varnish-cache.md

 This topic discusses the basics of using Varnish as a web caching accelerator for Magento.

 <h2 id="use-varnish-magento-purge">Varnish purging</h2>
-According to <a href="https://www.varnish-cache.org/docs/trunk/users-guide/purging.html" target="_blank">Varnish documentation</a>, "A *purge* is what happens when you pick out an object from the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} and discard it along with its variants."
+According to <a href="https://www.varnish-cache.org/docs/trunk/users-guide/purging.html" target="_blank">Varnish documentation</a>, "A *purge* is what happens when you pick out an object from the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} and discard it along with its variants."
 A Varnish purge is very similar to a Magento cache clean command (or clicking **Flush Magento Cache** in the Magento Admin).

 In fact, as discussed in this section, when you clean, flush, or refresh the Magento cache, Varnish purges as well.